codophilic/Learn-Java/Java-I.md

 **4. References**: Java provides references, which are similar to pointers but safer.
 References allow you to access objects without direct memory manipulation. **The Java runtime environment (JVM) manages the memory and ensures references are valid**.

-## Is it possible to OVERRIDE private or static methods?
+## Overriding PRIVATE or STATIC methods?

 - Consider below code of private method